ItsNiklas/domjudge-docker/domjudge-packaging/docker/README.md

 ## Using the images

 These images are available on the [Docker Hub](https://hub.docker.com) as `domjudge/domserver` and `domjudge/judgehost`.
-Custom nightlies are at `itsniklas/domjudge-domserver-nightly` and `itsniklas/domjudge-judgehost-nightly`.
+Custom daily builds are located at `itsniklas/domjudge-domserver-nightly` and `itsniklas/domjudge-judgehost-nightly`.

 Images created from this repository are automatically built every night and pushed to the Docker Hub.